-This workshop – delivered by me, Andrew ‘Bernie’ Bernard – will help people to recognise domestic abuse, appreciate the damaging nature of its portrayal in the media and ‘entertainment’, know what to do if they (or someone they know) experiences it, and finally challenge our young men to stop the cycle of violence in their generation.
+This PSHE and SRE workshop – delivered by me, Andrew ‘Bernie’ Bernard – will help people to recognise domestic abuse and coercive control, appreciate the damaging nature of its portrayal in the media and ‘entertainment’, know what to do if they (or someone they know) experiences it, and finally challenge our young men to stop the cycle of violence in theeration whilst educating girls on the ‘red flags’ to look out for.
+Some Statistics: 1 in 4 women and girls will experience some sort of domestic abuse from a partner; between 2 and 3 women a week are killed by their male partners or ex partners; 60% of all female homicides are caused by their partners.
+The statistics haven’t changed for some years – in fact during the COVID-19 Lockdown in 2020 Domestic Abuse reports grew…this is one epidemic that isn’t getting better.

-We have received support and guidance from Refuge (Refuge.org.uk) when designing this programme and will be donating 10% of all income from the workshops to their charity.
-I was also delighted to be asked to speak at the Nursing In Practice Annual Conference at the NEC on 7th November 2017 and then 7th March 2019 at the SECC in Glasgow.
+We have received support and guidance from Refuge (Refuge.org.uk) when designing this programme and will be donating some of the proceeds from the workshops to their charity.
+I was also delighted to be asked to speak at the Nursing In Practice Annual Conference in 2017 and 2019 at the NEC and at the SECC in Glasgow.

 We have also gained support and piloted the workshop with Faisal Ahmed Head of Humanities at Stretford High School and his students from Stretford High School.
 Faisal said “Thank you so much.
 You made a real impact on the year 10’s lives”.